nanliu/puppetlabs-appdirector/README.md

 ## Module Installation

-The github module only needs to be installed on the client accessing the Application Director management console.
+The githumodule only needs to be installed on the client accessing the vFabric Application Director management console.
 The github repo provides example scripts, as well as a translation utility to map Puppet modules to Application Director compatible service scripts.

 Requirements: